Chrysanthus of Jerusalem: Scientific and educational career

-He was born in Arachova, Achaea.
-He was a member of the same family as his predecessor, Dositheos II Notaras and Macarius of Corinth, Metropolitan of Corinth.
 He is known for spreading Astronomy in the early eighteenth century.
-Chysanthos Notaras was Patriarch of Jerusalem (1707–1731).
 He was one of the most educated Greeks of his time.
 He was educated in the traditional Orthodox dogma.
 He learned natural philosophy, mathematics, and theology at the University of Padua.
 He continued his education in Paris.
 While in Paris he met liberal theologians, such as Louis Ellies Dupin, Noël Alexandre, and Michel Le Quien.
 He also met astronomer Giovanni Domenico Cassini.
 He became his student.
 He studied Astronomy, Geodesy, and Geography (1700).
 Cassini was the Director of Paris Observatory.
 Chrysanthus served as an observer.
 He also built astronomical instruments, under Cassini's supervision.

 Notaras's interests in the mathematical sciences continued throughout his life.
 His main interests were astronomy and geodesy.
 He helped create new schools.
 He believed scientific teaching was important.
 He promoted formal scientific education.
 He printed a book called Introduction to Geometry and Spherics.
 The book did not feature the heliocentric system.
 He introduced new methods of accuracy in measurement.
 He was aware of the heliocentric system, although he himself wrote about the geocentric Ptolemaic system following Korydalism.
 In its opposition to the Copernican system, it does not use theological objections and arguments, but the most substantial objection adopted by scientists during the 16th century.
 It exposes objectively and over time other views of ancient and modern astronomers as to which system is most suitable for explaining the motions of the planets.
 He mentions that the Pythagoreans suggested the movement of the Earth and makes special mention of Aristarchus the Samian.
 Chrysanthos Notaras included an astronomy curriculum at the schools of the Holy Sepulchre.